-UNC Charlotte expects our teacher education candidates to complete pre-student teaching clinicals in diverse settings..
+UNC Charlotte expects our teacher education candidates to complete pre-student teaching clinicals in diverse settings.
 This diversity is expected to include high/low poverty schools, ethnically and culturally diverse sites, and racially diverse sites.
 Candidates are provided website access to a list of all schools in North Carolina and their most recent demographic information, including racial/ethnic information, ELL student information, and free/reduced lunch information on student populations.
 This list allows candidates to research school sites prior to requesting placement so they may be sure to meet the "diverse placement" requirements.
 The Office of School and Community Partnerships (OSCP) faculty and staff are available to work with students on placement and answer questions about sites for students.
 In addition, we have revised our student teaching placement procedures to focus on "high-need" or "hard-to-staff" sites, which are typically high-poverty sites.
 We are working with P-12 partners at these sites to identify teachers who meet state qualifications to serve as a cooperating teacher (clinical educator); however, this is sometimes difficult at these sites, as teacher turnover can be a problem.

 Faculty also inform students of the clinical requirements and discuss them in coursework prior to student teaching.
 In addition, UNC Charlotte does require some clinicals to occur in only high-need schools for some programs.
 For example, beginning in 2017-18, UNC Charlotte partnered with Charlotte-Mecklenburg Schools (CMS) to place all incoming undergraduate elementary education candidates in identified CMS Cultural Proficiency Schools.
 These are schools where the faculty have completed special training on engaging with diverse/high-poverty student populations.
 Diversity of placement for all candidates is verified during intake for student teaching by the OSCP; candidates who do not have diverse clinicals are sent to their advisors/department chairs to complete the additional requirements prior to the student teaching semester, or to change their student teaching placement to a high-need school.
-In 2018-19 we launched our Partner School Network, which also includes "high poverty/high need" schools; we leverage these relationships to more formally structure placements in these sites.

 For graduate certificate/post-baccalaureate candidates seeking teacher licensure, "traditional" candidates are required to complete at least one semester of field experience in a diverse clinical setting (residency candidates complete all field experiences in their own classrooms).
 While UNC Charlotte candidates spend time in high-need sites around the Charlotte Metro area and the state of North Carolina, the criteria we have used to determine these sites have not necessarily included sites officially designated as "low-performing."
-However, based on the high correlation between "low-performing" schools and high-poverty schools, we do believe that a high majority of our candidates have worked with these high-need populations prior to the student teaching semester.
+However, based on the high correlation between "low-performing" schools and high-poverty schools, we believe that a high majority of our candidates have worked with these high-need populations prior to the student teaching semester.
 We have data to support this as well, showing that all our candidates are completing at least one semester of field placement in a diverse site (which may include the student teaching experience).